jbx-protocol/juice-docs-v1/protocol/specifications/data-structures/jbdidpaydata.md

   uint256 tokenCount;
   // The address to which the tokens were minted. address beneficiary;
-  // The memo that is being used for the payment. string memo;
+  // The memo that is being emitted alongside the payment. string memo;
   // Metadata to send to the delegate. bytes delegateMetadata;